 Ever since humans started building things, they have been drawing architecture designs.
-Some of the earliest drawings found at archeological sites regard building, designing and architecture drawings.
+Some of the earliest drawings found at archaeological sites regard building, designing and architecture drawings.
 Throughout the ages, this art has come a long way and in order to understand the future, it’s good to look at the history of drawing architecture.

 The earliest evidence of drawing architecture

 The earliest certain evidence of architectural drawings can be found in archaeological findings from the earliest civilizations.
 It’s certain that the ancient Egyptians and Sumerians started drawing their desired buildings before constructing them.
 Some of the earliest examples of architectural drawings are ground plans.
 The statue of Gudea (2200 B.C.) from Mesopotamia (present-day Iraq) is a good example of early drawing architecture.
 Gudea was a ruler and his statue has a ground plan of a building or temple that he has commissioned or built-in his lap.

 In our Western civilization, it could be said that the Romans and Greeks have laid the foundations of architecture.
 For centuries, a majestic building would have significant Greek/Roman influences: ornamented pillars, marble floors and steps in front of it to articulate its purpose or greatness.
 From these times, many architecture drawings have been kept.
 As with many things, the Roman drawing architecture finds its origins in Greece.

 However, the Romans were also great innovators and they quickly adopted new construction techniques, used new materials, and uniquely combined existing techniques with creative design to produce a whole range of new architectural structures such as the basilica, triumphal arch, monumental aqueduct, amphitheatre, granary building, and residential housing block.
 Many of these designs are timeless and still stand tall and strong today.